A Guide to the Bidding Process at Auctions

 As soon as the Auctioneers gavel falls on a bid, the successful bidder is under a binding contract to purchase the relevant property.
 Completion will occur 28 days after exchange, unless otherwise specified.
 Bids may be refused at the Auctioneers’ discretion.
 The Auctioneers reserve the right to bid on behalf of the vendor up to the reserve.

-The successful bidder must sign and exchange contracts with the Vendors Solicitors prior to leaving the room and at the same time pay to the Solicitor a deposit of 10% of the purchase price plus the Buyers Premium.
+The successful bidder must sign and exchange contracts with the Vendors Solicitors prior to leaving the room and at the same time pay to the Solicitor a deposit of 10% of the purchase price plus the Administration Fee.

 Payments can be made with Debit Card, Bankers Draft, Building Society Cheque or personal cheque, (NOT credit cards or cash).